kami-lel/CMPM-121-Phaser-Valley/README.md

 - Plant Growth is Governed by Simple Spatial Rules

-When the player click "next day", if a cell has a plant that is not fully grown, and the cell has at least 1 sun and 2 water, then the plant's growth stage increases by 1 and the water level of the cell decreases by 2.
-And the growLevel of the plant will plus 1, the texture will also change.
+When the player clicks the "next day" button, if a cell has a plant that is not fully grown, and the cell has at least 1 sun and 2 water, then the plant's growth stage increases by 1 (changing the plant's sprite) and the water level of the cell decreases by 2.

 - Scenario is Completed When Some Condition is Satisfied

-The goadl for the game is earn money, player start from $10, player can sow different plant, wait for them grow, reap them for money.
-The winning conditions in the game is very simple now, when the money that the player have is $100 or more, the player will go the wining scene.
-And it will told the player is win the game in XX days.
+The objective of the game is earn money.
+The player starts with $10, and must sow different plants, wait for them to grow, and harvest them for money.
+Upon reaching $100, the player has completed the scenario.

 ### Reflection